 Why have I received a letter?

 The reason we are sending you a letter is shown here.
-If the reason is "annual uprating" this just means there has been a change in your benefits due to the Government's annual review of benefits and allowances.
+If the reason is "annual uprating", this just means there has been a change in your benefit due to the Government's annual review of benefits and allowances.

 When does my Housing Benefit start?

 This is shown in the top half of your letter.

 How much am I entitled to?

 Your weekly entitlement is shown below.
 This might not be the same as the weekly amount payable.

 This amount might be different from your weekly entitlement.
 For example, we might deduct an amount if you are repaying an overpayment.

 How often will I get a payment and how will it be paid?